• /

 Checking the Slow Query Log

-The slow query log helps you identify and optimize slow-running queries, which can negatively impact database performance or even cause server shutdowns.
+The MySQL slow query log helps you identify and optimize slow-running queries, which can negatively impact database performance or even cause server shutdowns.
 By enabling this log, you can capture queries that exceed a specified execution time, allowing you to detect inefficiencies and bottlenecks in your database operations.

 How to Enable the Slow Query Log